-A PKI Sponsor fills the role of a Subscriber for groups, organizations, disabled personnel, and non-human system components named as public key certificate subjects.
+A PKI Sponsor fills the role of a Subscriber for groups, disabled personnel, and NPEs named as public key certificate subjects.
 PKI Sponsors must be DOS Direct Hires.
 Where certificates are issued to one of these end entities, the end entity must have a human sponsor who is responsible for carrying out Subscriber duties.
-For a non-person entity the human Sponsor asserts that the key and certificate will be used in accordance with this policy.
-The PKI Sponsor works with the CMAs to register the above entities in accordance with Section 3.2.2 and 3.2.3, and is responsible for meeting the obligations of Subscribers as defined throughout this document.